LaudixGit/SAMD51_5500_Neopixel_Websocket_Demo/README.md

 # SAMD51_5500_Neopixel_Websocket_Demo
 Here is a moderately-complex solution controlling color patterns on a neopixel.
-This may work on other hardware, but is specificlly designed for the [Adafruit SAMD51 M4 Feather](https://www.adafruit.com/product/3857), with a [PoE 5500 network sheild](https://www.amazon.com/gp/product/B08KTVD7BR).
+This may work on other hardware, but is specifically designed for the [Adafruit SAMD51 M4 Feather](https://www.adafruit.com/product/3857), with a [PoE 5500 network sheild](https://www.amazon.com/gp/product/B08KTVD7BR).
 No other hardware is needed.

 A basic wepage is provided to select from a few display options: